 With increasing backlogs and more complex samples, forensic chemistry laboratories need new technologies that rapidly provide accurate results.
 Many laboratories are adopting ambient ionization mass spectrometry (AI-MS) tools such as direct analysis in real time mass spectrometry (DART-MS) to meet this need.
 These techniques enable laboratories to obtain mass spectra, or molecular “fingerprints,” from samples in seconds instead of tens of minutes.
 Because these techniques are highly sensitive, very little of the sample is handled or consumed during analysis, reducing accidental exposure risks when analyzing highly toxic compounds.

 To assist in the adoption and implementation of these techniques in forensic laboratories, we are developing a suite of methods, software tools, and resources, including databases, mass spectral search tools, analytical methods, and example validation documents.
 These resources can be adopted, and adapted, by laboratories as needed, to fit the scope of their analyses.

-UPDATE (Oct.
-2021): The NIST/NIJ DART-MS Data Interpretation Tool has been released and is available for download from the NIST MIDAS website.
+UPDATE (Apr.
+2022): Version 2.0 of the the NIST/NIJ DART-MS Data Interpretation Tool has been released and is available for download from the NIST Public Data Repository.

-UPDATE (Oct.
-2021): The 4th update (Dragonfly) to the NIST DART-MS Forensics has been released and is available for download from the NIST Chemdata website.
+UPDATE (Apr.
+2022): The 6th update (Firefly) to the NIST DART-MS Forensics Database has been released and is available for download from the NIST Public Data Repository.

 This project is part of NIST’s ongoing effort to help labs detect and identify synthetic opioids and other drugs efficiently, reliably, and safely.
 If you have any questions, please contact DARTdata [at] nist.gov.